lilynaza/breweries/README.md

 2. Compare the total profit between these two territories in order for the territory manager, Mr. Stone to make a strategic decision that will aid profit maximization in 2020.

+To group the data into Anglophone and Francophone I wrote a CTE.

 ![2](https://user-images.githubusercontent.com/78624637/179337842-b4f675dd-0fc5-45ff-91ab-e9cd60ef4fae.PNG)

 * Result